amolabs/docs/storage.md

 All of tier 1 and tier 2 API operations are processed with a series of protocol messages.
 It is assumed that all protocol messages are sent to the same API endpoint.
 Each protocol step is distinguished by the operation description transferred by the first client message, and the order of subsequent messages.

 ### (Tier 0) Simple download
 Operation steps are as follows:
 * client &rArr; storage: HTTP GET with no request body
 * client &lArr; storage: data parcel body or fail

 The tier 0 simple download could be supported by any standard web server.
 This operation can be considered as a wide-accepted RESTful API.
 So the URL pointing to each data parcel should look like the following form:

-    https://serveraddress:port/prefix/to/path/<parcel id in hexadecimal form>
+    https://serveraddress:port/prefix/to/path/<data parcel id in hexadecimal form>

 In this case, all of the data parcels should be accessible under the same URL prefix.